Get

 Are Tibetan Mastiffs Dangerous?

 Tibetan Mastiffs have the potential to become dangerous, and much of it is due to improper or inadequate training.
-While Tibetan Mastiffs may not show aggression towards their families, they’re usually wary of strangers and often choose to confront a threat rather than run away.
+While Tibetan Mastiffs may not show aggression toward their families, they’re usually wary of strangers and often choose to confront a threat rather than run away.

 When outside of the home, it’s important to keep Tibetan Mastiffs leashed at all times.
 Again, they’re not afraid to charge and attack a potential threat.
 They’re strong dogs that can do a lot of damage, and their strong bites can cause significant injuries.

 It’s important to note that Tibetan Mastiffs aren’t bad dogs.
-If they’re in the right families and live with people that invest in proper training and provide for their daily needs, they’re excellent and loyal companions.
+If they’re in the right families and live with people who invest in proper training and provide for their daily needs, they’re excellent and loyal companions.

 Image Credit: Tatyana Kuznetsova, Shutterstock